Japanese archipelago

 Japan is the largest island country in East Asia and the fourth-largest island country in the world with 377,975.24 km².
 It has an exclusive economic zone of 4,470,000 km2.

 Terminology

-The term "mainland Japan" is used to distinguish the large islands of the Japanese archipelago from the remote, smaller islands; it refers to the main islands of Hokkaido, Honshu, Kyushu and Shikoku.
-From 1943 until the end of the Pacific War, Karafuto Prefecture was designated part of the mainland.
+The term "Mainland Japan" is used to distinguish the large islands of the Japanese archipelago from the remote, smaller islands; it refers to the main islands of Hokkaido, Honshu, Kyushu, and Shikoku.
+From 1943 until the end of the Pacific War, Karafuto Prefecture (south Sakhalin) was designated part of the mainland.
+Geographically speaking the term "mainland" is somewhat inaccurate, as this refers to an expanse of territory that is attached to a continental landmass.

-The term "home islands" was used at the end of World War II to define the area where Japanese sovereignty and constitutional rule of its emperor would be restricted.
+The term "home islands" was an exonym used at the end of World War II to define the area where Japanese sovereignty and constitutional rule of its emperor would be restricted.
 The term is also commonly used today to distinguish the archipelago from Japan's colonies and other territories.

-Palaeogeography
+Paleogeography

 Geography

 The archipelago consists of 14,125 islands (here defined as land more than 100 m in circumference), of which 430 are inhabited.
 The five main islands, from north to south, are Hokkaido, Honshu, Shikoku, Kyushu, and Okinawa.
-Honshu is the largest and referred to as the Japanese mainland.
+Honshu is the largest and is referred to as the Japanese mainland.